tropicsquare/tropic01/README.md

 - [Community](https://matrix.to/#/#tropic:matrix.org) - Join us on Matrix
 - [About Tropic Square](https://tropicsquare.com/about-us) - Company background

-## License

-This project is licensed under the BSD 3-Clause Clear License.
-See the [LICENSE](LICENSE) file for details.

-Note: Tropic Square does not grant licenses to any patents.
-Consult the [license page](https://tropicsquare.com/license) for full terms.

 ## Contributing

 Questions?
 Issues?
 Open an issue or join the community chat.